https://www.deakin.edu.au/__data/assets/image/0008/553823/30883_Bachelor-of-Film-Television-and-Animation_hero.jpg

 • visual language.

-By consistently connecting with industry and working on real-world briefs, you'll develop your professional identity and hone your communication and leadership skills.
+By consistently connecting with industry and working on real-world briefs, you will develop your professional identity and hone your communication and leadership skills.
 By the time you graduate, you will have a creative portfolio, budding professional network and invaluable industry knowledge to thrive in a sustained creative career in the multifaceted world of screen production.

 Read More